section-engineering-education/engineering-education/content/articles/implement-multitenancy-with-multiple-databases-in-django/index.md

 status: publish
 published: true
 url: /implement-multitenancy-with-multiple-databases-in-django/
-title: Implement Multitenancy With Multiple Databases In Django
+title: Implement Multitenancy with Multiple Databases in Django
-description: This article will discuss on how to implement multitenancy of application with separate databases for each client using Django
+description: This article will discuss how to implement multitenancy of applications with separate databases for each client using Django.
 author: samuel-mwangi
-date: 2022-04-01T00:00:00-00:00
+date: 2022-04-17T00:00:00-09:30
 topics: []
 excerpt_separator: <!--more-->
 images: